leolaurindo/obsidian-folder-indexer/README.md

 |- `VaultPath`: Path to vault's root.
 Can handle relative path, but works best with absolute paths.|
 |- `TargetFolder`: Path to folder to be indexed **relative from vault's root**.
 So if vault's path is `vault/path` and folder's path is `vault/path/parent_folder/folder`, `TargetFolder` parameter must receive `parent_folder/folder`.|

-- `VaultPath`: Path to vault's root.
-Can handle relative path, but works best with absolute paths.
-- `TargetFolder`: Path to folder to be indexed **relative from vault's root**.
-So if vault's path is `vault/path` and folder's path is `vault/path/parent_folder/folder`, `TargetFolder` parameter must receive `parent_folder/folder`.

 ## 2. Customize with optional parameters

 | Parameter           | Description                          | Default       |